sev15/SEVFramework/README.md

-The SEV Framework has a layered architecture :
+SEV Framework is a DDD-inspired & SOA ready .NET framework for the developement of business applications with N-tier (multilayered) architecture.
+The SEV Framework follows object-oriented design and supports the following layers :
- - UI Model layer;
+ - UI Model layer or Presentation layer;
  - Application or Service layer;
- - Business Domain layer (based on the Repository and Unit Of Work patterns, includes Business Domain Model (aka entities));
+ - Business Domain layer (based on the Repository and Unit Of Work patterns, includes Business Domain Model);
  - Data Access layer includes the implementation of the interfaces of the Business Domain layer for the Entity Framework.

-The SEV Framework is SOA ready.

 The SEV Framework is based on the use of the Dependency Inversion S.O.L.I.D principle.
 The SEV Framework introduces a generic IoC container IDIContainer.
 An implementation of the IDIContainer interface for LightInject is provided.